sfzbuilder/sfzbuilder.github.io/manual/docs/index.md

 6. **Program Change**: It let you set a program change to the mapping if enabled.
 This is useful to create a Soundfont style bank in a SFZ file.
 There's a box where you have a list of `.ins` files to select with *Cakewalk's Instrument Definition specification* that gives a name for each program change value.
 The factory ones are **General MIDI** and **Roland MT-32**. **NOTE FOR SFIZZ USERS:** *The program change feature is implemented only in the LV2 version.*

 ### 5. Mapping List
+The mapping list has 6 buttons:

+1. **+ Mapping:** It adds a mapping with the default indexes of PACK+MAP.
+2. **- Delete**: It deletes the selected mapping.
+3. **Clone:** It clones the selected mapping with all the configuration.
+4. **Import:** You select a `.sfzproj` file and then choose the mappings you want to import with the whole configuration.
+You have to make sure the imported mapping includes the PACK+MAP needed for it, otherwise it will load the default one.
+5. **Up/Down:** Move the mapping to certain hierarchy. **NOTE:** If you're stacking Wavetables and samples (Map/Percussion) you must put every wavetable map as first in the list to make it work.

+### 6. Mapping Values
+In this section, you specify every aspect that SFZ can give in the selected mapping.

+#### 6.1.
+Map
+1. **Comment:** Here is where you write a commment about the mapping.
+Useful to have reference what is this mapping about, for example: `sustain notes`, `release map`, `dry chorus map`, ...
+1. **Output:** It sets the bus output of the mapping. *Sfizz* supports 8 output audio channels that can be mapped in your DAW.
+This is useful for anything related to drums (separate the outputs of drums, cymbals, mic positions, ...)
+1. **Stereo Width:** Let you manipulate the stereo effect of the samples in the mapping, being the value 0 mono.
+Of course, only works with stereo samples.
+1. **Use Tuned Variant Instead:** This checkbox is special and only is enabled if the selected mapping includes a tuned version of it.
+The reason for this feature is because there are people who prefer the natural tunning of the instruments and others prefer to have them perfectly tuned with the `tune` opcode.
+In the SFZ files, the tuned mappings has the exact name but with a ` --TN` suffix.

+Polyphony

+1. **Polyphony:** It sets the polyphony limit of the mapping.
+This is helpful to optimize the polyphony in drums.
+Be careful when using the **FX LFO** feature, depending on the mode, you will need to have 2, 3 or even 4 polyphony per note in the mappping.
+1. **[Note Polyphony:](https://sfzformat.com/opcodes/note_polyphony/)** Polyphony limit for playing the same note repeatedly.
+1. **[Note Selfmask:](https://sfzformat.com/opcodes/note_selfmask/)** Controls note-stealing behavior for a single pitch, when using Note Polyphony.

+Trigger

+1. **[Mode:](https://sfzformat.com/opcodes/trigger/)** Sets the trigger mode of the mapping.
+For example, for a release mapping, you should select `release`.
+The other modes are used in advanced mappings with [true legato](https://sfzformat.com/tutorials/legato/) samples.
+1. **[rt_dead:](https://sfzformat.com/opcodes/rt_dead/)** Controls whether a release sample should play if its sustain sample has ended, or not.
+1. **[rt_decay:](https://sfzformat.com/opcodes/rt_decay/)** Applies only to regions that triggered through trigger=release.
+The volume decrease (in decibels) per seconds after the corresponding attack region was triggered.

+Keyswitch: This works if you enable keyswitch from Global.

+1. **Key:** Sets the specific key where the mapping will be enabled.
+1. **Label:** Sets the label of such keyswitch, useful for the end user to know which key enables which.

+Key/Percussion

+1. **Set 'pitch_keycenter':** This works if you use a Percussion mapping.
+It let you set the root note of the drum/percussive instrument.
+1. **Use 'key' opcode instead:** This works if you enabled pitch_keycenter, basically replaces such opcode with `key` which set the mapping to be played **only in the defined root note.**

+Wavetable: This section is enabled if you use a Wavetable mapping/wav file.